 Nephrology and kidney transplantation

+Kidney disease is a major cause of illness and death among children and may result from babies being born with missing or malformed kidneys, urinary tract obstructions, genetic disorders, cysts, or other diseases.
 Kidney or urinary tract disorders can cause a child to develop swelling, fever, frequent or painful urination, increased blood pressure, or difficulty in controlling urination.